itweedie/Power-Platform-Developer-Tools-Install-Script/README.md

-# Power Pages Developer Tools Install Script
+# Power Platform Developer Tools Install Script

 This repository contains a PowerShell script that automates the installation of essential developer tools for Power Pages development.
 Using `winget`, it installs various software packages for a quick and efficient setup.
 It also downloads, extracts, and sets up the latest release of XrmToolBox, installs useful PowerShell modules, configures Git, and sets up VSCode extensions.